ExpediaGroup/graphql-component/README.md

 Also provides experimental resolver caching for a request to reduce calls.

+### The future

+The intent of this work is to be published as a module at some point.

 ### List of potential problems / todo

 - Using require to declare import dependency is handy but could create circular dependencies.